play icon for videos

 Model 04

 Small caseloads, frequent contact, for high-need clients — homelessness, severe mental illness, reentry.
-The most resource-intensive, and the most dependent on continuity of record.
+The most dependent on continuity of record.

 Model 05

-The general-purpose model used across most human-services programs: assess, plan, coordinate, monitor, evaluate, at a moderate caseload.
-When people say “case management” without a qualifier, this is usually what they mean — and it is the model the rest of this guide assumes.
+Assess, plan, coordinate, monitor, evaluate at a moderate caseload.
+When people say "case management" without a qualifier, this is usually what they mean.

-The model decides the cadence and the caseload.
-It does not change the one thing every model needs: a continuous record per client, so that the work in one stage is visible in the next.
+The model decides cadence and caseload.
+It does not change the one thing every model needs: a record per client that carries from stage to stage and year to year.

-Six principles that decide whether case management holds up.
+Six principles that decide whether the work holds

 01 · Identity